MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 **3 - Add the Cognitive Services access keys in the web application configuration**

-Next ... in the web app resource / parameters section of the ARM template (gab2019.json).
+In the web app resource / parameters section of the ARM template (gab2019.json), add:

 ```json
 "properties": {